Selecting an MBA Focus

 MBA (U.S. citizen or permanent resident) 2+ years specifically related to your area of interest It depends on your specific job function or industry.
 Meet with the CRC to discuss your career goals and options.

 MBA (International students) 2+ years specifically related to your area of interest Yes.
-Due to increased scrutiny of H1B visa filings under the current U.S. administration, it is highly recommended that international students earn a concentration in the specific area in which they want to work (regardless of experience).
+Due to increased scrutiny of H1B visa filings under the current U.S. administration, it is highly recommended that international students earn a focus in the specific area in which they want to work (regardless of experience).

 MBA